Home Private sector finance

 Our products and terms

-Our investment team can identify the financing structure that fits your needs and aligns with our four investment principles.
+Our investment team can identify the financing structure that fits your needs and aligns with our three investment principles.

 We have £23.8 billion to invest in private sector projects or companies in the UK.
 We offer corporate and project finance and invest across the capital structure.

-We will consider offering these products on a case-by-case basis, supporting proposals that fall within the scope of our mandate and investment principles.
-If you have a project you’d like to discuss with us, get in touch.
+We will consider offering these products on a case-by-case basis, supporting proposals that fall align with our strategy and meet our investment principles.
+If you have a project you’d like to discuss with us, get in touch

 Equity